Advanced Vocab Words - Set 8 Flashcards

 155

-# Which vocabulary word means the following? v. to draw; to describe; to depict ## Footnote *Hint: starts with "l"*
+# Name the vocab term: v. to draw; to describe; to depict ## Footnote *Hint: starts with "l"*

 limn ## Footnote synonyms: characterize, chart, depict, illustrate, outline The artist _limns_ the landscape with delicate strokes.